dlchambersjr/my-seattle-javascript-401d27/labs/lab-14/README.md

 * index.js - entry point
 * server.js - primary server code
 * apiRouter.js - used for routes and how to execute requests
-* books-model.js - Data Structure for information to be saved.
+* books-model.js - Data Structure for information about books with a link to the author model
+* author-model.js - Data structure for information about authors
 * 404.js - middleware to catch 404 errors
 * error.js - middleware to interpret server errors
 * supergoose.js - used for testing purposes.